cunarist/rinf/README.md

     └── ...
 ```

 Don't forget to read the `./native/README.md` file first.
 Also, you might want to remove `sample_crate` in production.
+If you already have a Rust crate that you want to use here, just put it inside `./native` and set it as a dependency of the `hub` crate.

 Now by heading over to `./native/hub/src/lib.rs`, you can start writing Rust!